-He loves literature focused on the existential; his work is influenced by the modernist authors: Ernest Hemingway, Franz Kafka, T.S.
+He loves literature focused on the existential, and his work is directly influenced by many modernist authors: Franz Kafka, Ernest Hemingway, T.S.
 Eliot, Fyodor Dostoevsky, J.R.R.
 Tolkien (his favorite), C.S.
 Lewis, and F.Scott Fitzgerald.
-Other writers’ whom influence his work are J.K.
+Other writers who influence his work are J.K.
 Rowling, Jonathan Swift, Issac Asimov, Bernard Cornwell, and Victor Hugo.
-And of course, Voltaire, the man rightly distinguished from all others, whom is considered, by W. Alexander, history and literature’s most influential person.
-W. Alexander’s prose is committed to explore and dissect his mistrust in society’s institutional and ideological values.
+And of course, Voltaire, the man rightly distinguished from all others, who W. Alexander considers history and literature’s most influential person.

 - W. Alexander is a proud Potterhead; he belongs to House Ravenclaw.